 Before this functionality found its way to smartphone cameras, you had to capture three photos (with your camera of choice), transfer them to a PC, open them in Photoshop or something similar and use the HDR software function to compile the three images together, highlighting the best parts of each, to achieve the same effect.

 Thankfully, smartphone manufacturers have adapted HDR to their devices' camera software so that, when activated, the phone does all of this work automatically.
 Because the software is essentially combining several images to create your final shot, HDR works best with static shots and a steady hand.

-There isn't really a best way to use HDR; most often it comes down to what you want to achieve from a photo.
+There isn't really a single best way to use HDR; most often it comes down to what you want to achieve from a photo.
 That said, below are some tips for some of the more common places where HDR is employed to capture better images.